educlopez/Polaris/README.md

 | `pnpm preview`   | Preview your build locally, before deploying     |
 | `pnpm astro ...` | Run CLI commands like `astro add`, `astro check` |

-## 🎨 Customization
+## Customization

 ### Site Configuration

 Update `src/config/site.json` to modify:

 - Personal information and bio
-- Contact details
+- Contact details and social links
-- Professional experience
+- Professional experience timeline
-- Project grid layout
+- Project grid layout preferences
+- Company information and specialties

 ### Adding Projects

 1. Create a new markdown file in `src/content/projects/`
 2. Add project images to `src/content/projects/images/`
-3. Use the existing project structure as a template
+3. Use the existing project structure as a template with frontmatter for metadata

 ### Styling

 - Global styles are in `src/styles/global.css`
 - Component-specific styles use Tailwind CSS classes
-- Custom animations are handled through the Motion library

-## 📱 Responsive Design

-The portfolio is fully responsive and optimized for:

-- Desktop (1200px+)
-- Tablet (768px - 1199px)
-- Mobile (320px - 767px)
+- Smooth transitions and interactions built with CSS
+- UI components follow a consistent design system

-## 🚀 Deployment
+### Deployment

 This project can be deployed to any static hosting service: